HypeCheck

 Cannabis Sativa Flower/Leaf/Stem Extract

-An extract from cannabis plant material with antioxidant properties; no proven benefit for hair growth in humans.
+A cannabis plant extract with theoretical antioxidant properties; no human hair growth studies

 weak